John Macdona

 John Cumming Macdona (1836 - 4 May 1907) was a British cleric, barrister, and Conservative MP for Rotherhithe.

 Educated at Trinity College, Dublin, he was ordained in the Church of England and was Rector of Cheadle, Cheshire until 1873.
-He was subsequently a vicar in Sefton.
+He was subsequently a vicar in Sefton, Liverpool.
 He later gave up the clerical life for a career as a politician and barrister, being called to the bar by the Middle Temple in 1889.

 He was elected for Rotherhithe as a Conservative in 1892, held the seat in 1895 and 1900, but lost it to the Liberals in the landslide of 1906.

 He was also a breeder of St. Bernard dogs and was President of the Kennel Club.